morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 * length of path:k-1
 * depth is length of the path from root to the node
 * level is depth
+* height is depth+1
 * leaf has 2 empty children
 	* each node is structured so it has data and two pointers L&R,
+* Internal nodes have one non-empty child

+## Types of Trees
+* Oak 🤣
+* Full Binary Tree
+	* each node is either (an internal node with exactly two non empty children) or (a leaf)
+* Complete binary tree
+	* shape is restrictued and obtained by starting at the root and filling the tree